Jisan-Dev/40daysJS_TapaScript/Day-05/task.md

 Output: 9876
 ```

-## 6. Write your understanding on the difefrences between for, while, and do-while loop.
+## 6. Write your understanding on the differences between for, while, and do-while loop.
 Create their flow charts.